thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 to a mismatch between the underlying function being interpolated and the parametric model.
-An advantage of sinc interpolation is that it is theoretically unbiased [Cespedes1995]_, and therefore will perform optimally despite the underlying signal.
+An advantage of sinc interpolation is that it is theoretically unbiased [Cespedes1995]_, and therefore will perform optimally, despite the underlying signal.
-Unlike some of methods discussed in the Introduction, this method is not dependent on the similarity metric being normalized cross-correlation, for example, or the signal being narrowband.
-The approach was shown to be still applicable when regularization is applied.
-In addition, we perform 2D interpolation instead of separable 1D interpolations, which may help explain some improvement seen in the relatively noisy lateral direction.
+Unlike some of the methods discussed in the Introduction, this method is not dependent on the similarity metric being normalized cross-correlation, for example, or the signal being narrowband.
+The approach remained applicable when regularization is applied.
+In addition, we performed 2D interpolation instead of separable 1D interpolations, which may help explain some improvement seen in the relatively noisy lateral direction.